mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The injection of one or more PSKs into the key schedule is signaled in two ways:
-Existing members are informed via PreSharedKey proposals covered by a Commit, and new members added in the Commit are informed via GroupSecrets object in the Welcome message corresponding to the Commit.
+Existing members are informed via PreSharedKey proposals covered by a Commit, and new members added in the Commit are informed by the GroupSecrets object in the Welcome message corresponding to the Commit.
 To ensure that existing and new members compute the same PSK input to the key schedule, the Commit and GroupSecrets objects MUST indicate the same set of PSKs, in the same order.